andrewchungxam/EurekaBotGuides/guides/conversation_logger.md

 # Azure Bot Framework - Conversation Logger as Middleware

-### This guide will help you get going with sending the user a greeting card.
-You will also learn how to integrate custom middleware to log conversations to a Cosmos database.
+### This guide will help you integrate custom middleware to log conversations to a Cosmos database.

 When you've completed this tutorial, you should expect to see this:
 <br/><img src="../screens/cosmos_data_explorer_confirm_save.jpg" /><br/><br/>